chocolatey/docs/input/en-us/guides/upgrading-to-chocolatey-v2-v6.md

 Once this is complete, you can install the package again, without side-by-side, by running `choco install gitreleasemanager.portable`.

 If you need side-by-side functionality, or cannot uninstall packages installed side-by-side, **we do not recommend** you upgrade to Chocolatey CLI version 2.0.0 at this time.
+If you are able to put in some extra work, we [have documented an option that may work for you](xref:create-packages#naming-packages-to-allow-for-side-by-side-installation).
 Please see our [Support Lifecycle](xref:chocolatey-components-dependencies-and-support-lifecycle) for Chocolatey products.

 ### The List Command Now Lists Local Packages Only and the `--local-only` and `-lo` Options Have Been Removed